thebabush/WriteUpz/README.md

 # IceCTF-2016-WriteUp
-My solutions to some of the challenges in IceCTF 2016
+My solutions to some of the challenges in IceCTF 2016.
+I should mention that this was my first CTF evah...

 ## A Strong Feeling